lamastex/dockerDev/README.md

 # dockerDev
-Dockerized Development Environment for Raaz's
+Dockerized Development Environment for Spark+Scala+mvn+...

 This is currently being developed for: